TadiT7/treble_experimentations_wiki/Huawei-P10-and-P10-Plus.md

     adb shell chown root:audio /dev/nxp_smartpa_dev
     adb shell chmod 0660 /dev/nxp_smartpa_dev

-> Note: This issue has been addressed and has a fix for newer builds of Phh AOSP
+> Note: This issue has been fixed since AOSP 12.0 v400.e

 ### Touchscreen Issue
 The touchscreen might be irresponsive on the left/right edge of the screen.
 Simple workaround is to stop aptouch service as root: